Lymphogranuloma venereum (LGV)

 If you think you may have LGV you should make an appointment with your GP or local sexual health services.

 When testing for LGV, a swab is taken from the back passage (rectum), vagina, throat or an ulcer (if you have one).
-A pee sample can also be used.
+A pee (urine) sample can also be used.

 If left untreated, LGV can cause scarring and swelling of the skin.
 It can also cause permanent swelling of the genitals.
-Rectal infection can also cause swelling and scarring resulting in risk of long term bowel complications.
+Rectal infection can also cause swelling and scarring resulting in the risk of long term bowel complications.
 Rarely the infection may spread via the bloodstream causing inflammation of the joints or liver.

 If your infection is untreated you may pass it onto other sexual partners.